green-coding-solutions/elephant/README.md

-# Elephant
+# Elephant 🐘

-**Elephant** is a specialized dockerized Carbon Grid Intensity (CGI) service focused on **simulation capabilities** for carbon intensity scenarios.
-While it can provide current and historical carbon intensity data from multiple providers, its primary differentiator is the advanced simulation functionality for testing and modeling carbon-aware computing scenarios.
+**Elephant** is a specialized Carbon Grid Intensity (CGI) service.
+It provides current and historical carbon intensity data from multiple providers.

-Its main purpose is the integration into the Green Metrics Tool (GMT) to provide dynamic carbon intensity values with powerful simulation features.
-Elephant enables users of GMT to create, store, and replay custom carbon intensity scenarios for testing and development.
+Its main purpose is the integration into the Green Metrics Tool (GMT) to provide dynamic carbon intensity values.

 ## Installation